ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/biffy-clyro-album.markdown

   \ shit.
 It's about trying to take back control'.</p>\n"
 entry-title: "Win Biffy Clyro 'A Celebration Of Endings' album!"
 entry-content: "<p>Enter the draw to win Biffy Clyro 'A Celebration Of Endings' album\
-  \ by completing the form below before 23:59 on the 18th of May 2020.</p>\n"
+  \ by completing the form below before 23:59 on the 18th of July 2020.</p>\n"
 has-winner: false
 prize-description: "Biffy Clyro 'A Celebration Of Endings' album!"
 special-conditions: "Multiple entries are allowed up to one every day."